 A potential side effect of the gel is the possibility of transferring the medication to another person.
 Avoid skin-to-skin contact until the gel is completely dry or cover the area after an application.

 - Gum and cheek (buccal cavity).
 A small putty-like substance, gum and cheek testosterone replacement (Striant) delivers testosterone through the natural depression above your top teeth where your gum meets your upper lip (buccal cavity).
 This product quickly sticks to your gumline and allows testosterone to be absorbed into your bloodstream.

 - Implantable pellets.
 Testosterone containing pellets (Testopel) are surgically implanted under the skin and need to be placed every three to six months.

-- Oral.
-Taking testosterone orally isn't recommended for long-term hormone replacement because it may cause liver problems, raise your cholesterol and increase your risk of heart disease.
+Taking testosterone orally isn't recommended for long-term hormone replacement because it might cause liver problems.

 - Snyder PJ.
 Clinical features and diagnosis of male hypogonadism. http://www.uptodate.com/home.
 Accessed July 29, 2013.

 - Anawalt BD, et al. Performance of total testosterone measurement to predict free testosterone for the biochemical evaluation of male hypogonadism.
 The Journal of Urology.
 2012;187:1369.